PrivateGuardian-protocol/private-guardian-ethglobal2023/README.md

 `git submodule update --init --recursive`

+### Start it with zx script

+Make sure you have installed `zx` package globally by running `npm i -g zx`

+Run zx script to start bundler and frontend in a seperate terminal

+Start Node and Bundler

+`zx ./startBundler.mjs`

+Start Frontend, this should open up a browser with the frontend.

+`zx ./startFrontend.mjs`

+And then you should able to twist your own config by update it using the address outputed by `startBundler` script.

+## Start it all manually

+Try running this project all by your hands, follow this step.

 ### Start bundler and node in a terminal

 Make sure your are in the `bundler` folder